guto-alves/guto-alves/README.md

 ### Hello 👋

-I'm a backend and Mobile developer, passionate about Computer Science.
+I'm a backend and mobile developer, passionate about Computer Science.

 I really enjoy data structure and algorithms, math, physics and challenging things.